INFORMATION #4-1: Function of Each Wire in Digitrax' Loconet

 Please note that the recommendation below refers to connecting a ground wire between your boosters.
 In the recommendation below, you are connecting the grounds of your boosters together.
 This is different than connecting your booster outputs together.
 The grounds of your boosters should be connected together.

-Run a Heavy Ground Wire Between Your Boosters and Command Station:
+Run a Heavy Common Connection Wire Between Your Boosters and Command Station:

 This applies specifically to NCE and Digitrax systems.
 I'll add other systems as people inquire on the Wiring for DCC Q&A Forum and after adequate research.

-NCE and Digitrax use a floating ground system.
-Floating grounds provide a common or reference - particularly for boosters - as trains cross between power districts.
+NCE and Digitrax use a floating common system.
+Floating commons provide a common or reference - particularly for boosters - as trains cross between power districts.
+(Note that the new Digitrax equipment recommends connecting their ground connection to your home's ground.)

-DO connect your boosters together with a floating ground.
+DO connect your boosters together with a floating common.
 Your booster may have a terminal or screw on the case for this.

-DO connect the floating ground to your command station.
+DO connect the floating common to your command station if it includes a booster.
 Your booster may have a terminal or screw on the case for this.

 DO NOT connect your floating grounds/commons/references to earth or building grounds.
 Do not attach them to water pipes or the ground wire coming from your wall outlet.
 At a minimum, this may cause ground loops which, if you want to see strange and erratic operation, this is a way to make it happen.
 Note: This may not happen until you are in a middle of an operating session!